 Ripple Blockchain Logo

-The Ripple Blockchain protocol claims that it can enable the near instant and direct transfer of money between two parties.
+The Ripple Blockchain protocol claims that it can enable the near-instant and direct transfer of money between two parties.
 Any type of currency can be exchanged, from fiat currency to gold to even airline miles, using the Ripple Blockchain protocol.
 Although Ripple Blockchain validates servers and has a consensus mechanism, IT IS NOT A BLOCKCHAIN.
-Ripple Blockchain generally uses a Hash Tree to summarize entered data into a single value which is further compared cross its validating servers to reach a consensus.
+Ripple Blockchain generally uses a Hash Tree to summarize entered data into a single value which is further compared across its validating servers to reach a consensus.

 Fund Transfer in a Ripple Blockchain System